Scientific hypnosis research

 Finally, brain imaging studies are helping us to understand more about what hypnosis is and how it works.

-Journal of hypnosis
+Journals of hypnosis

 Like any other scientific research investigation of hypnosis are published in peer-reviewed scientific journals.
 These include: the International Journal of Clinical and Experimental Hypnosis, the American Journal of Clinical Hypnosis, Contemporary Hypnosis, and the Journal of Mind Body Regulation.
 Hypnosis research is often published in mainstream psychological and medical journals including: Science, Journal of Personality and Social Psychology, Consciousness and Cognition, Personality and Individual Differences, NeuroImage.